 Save This on Pinterest!

-No time to read this Greek food guide now?
+No time to read this article on the best food in Greece?
 Click on the save button and pin it for later!

 WHAT IS TRADITIONAL GREEK FOOD?

-Like many of the Mediterranean cuisines, Greek food was shaped by the “Mediterranean Triad” of olives, grains, and grapes.
-These staple crops formed the foundation of traditional Greek cuisine.
+Like many of the Mediterranean cuisines, the food in Greece was shaped by the “Mediterranean Triad” of olives, grains, and grapes.
+These staple crops formed the foundation of traditional Greek food.

 Olives and wine are central to the cuisine while wheat is the basic grain.
 Many Greek recipes call for the use of olive oil and feature vegetables like tomatoes, aubergine, and okra.
 Common herbs and spices used to flavor Greek dishes include oregano, mint, thyme, and fennel.